Vinodh-Machireddy/ml/Python.md

 | `break` | Exit loop early | Stop when target F1 is hit |
 | `continue` | Skip current iteration | Skip None or missing features |

+### 8. while loop
+Repeats a block of code as long as a condition is True — unlike for loop, you don't know upfront how many times it will run.